FLASCARD-PROJECT-CPE112/FINAL-PROJECT/README.md

 Enter your choice: 1\
 Enter new username: anton\
 Enter new password: 1234\
 Registration successful!
-You can log i to your account.
+You can log in to your account.

 ### 2. Login
 Enter your choice: 2\